matthewjdoyle/Maths-and-Physics-Homework-Templates/Template-Instructions.md

-# Physics/Maths Homework Template - User Guide
+# Markdown Homework Template - User Guide

 This document provides instructions on how to use this `Homework-Template.md` effectively.